Canon 800D vs Nikon D1

 Studio photographers will appreciate that the Nikon D1 (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 800D and the Nikon D1?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 800D: